Introduction: Arduino MIDI Rhythm Section Sequencer

 Potentiometers are connected as shown in the attached picture.
 Notice that the reference voltage is 3.3V, not 5V.
 Inputs used are A0, A1 and A2.

 I also implemented two trigger outputs for arpeggio signals, like those required to arpegiate old 80's synth like the Korg Polysix and Roland Juno 6/60.
-They are connected to pins A3 and A4, with a 470 ohm series resistor to reduce the current drain.
-Those are digital signals, so you can use digital pins instead of analog pins if you prefer.
+They are connected to pins A3 and A4, but you can use digital pins if you prefer being digital signals.
+In case you are going to sequence a synth compatible with V-Trig (voltage trigger) signals, a 1k ohm series resistor to reduce the current drain will be sufficient; in case of a S-Trig (switch trigger) synth, you will need a simple pnp switch circuit (see attached scheme).

 MIDI IN and OUT circuits are schematized in the attached pictures.
 Notice that, contrary to most arduinos, Rx1 and Tx1 are used by default on DUE boards instead of Rx0 and Tx0.
 This is great because you can upload your sketch without the need to disconnect Rx every time.
-Notice also that, contrary to most schemes out there, MIDI IN miss the 10K ohm resistor pulling down pin 7 on the optoisolator.
-All examples on the 6N138 datasheet leave that pin floating, sooo... but most important, it actually woks!
+Notice also that I have used a H11L1 optocoupler because I was not able to run as it should a common 6N138 within the Arduino DUE 3.3V limit.

 Step 4: Software